Post-traumatic cervical dystonia (also known as spasmodic torticollis) is a serious movement disorder that can occur after TBI.

 - Enlargement of neck muscle

-Sometimes cervical dystonia will cause the neck to freeze in one position, and sometimes it causes people to experience abrupt, jerky neck movements.
+Sometimes cervical dystonia will cause the neck to freeze in one position whereas others may experience abrupt, jerky neck movements.

 These movements can be easily confused with tremors after brain injury.
 Many people with cervical dystonia also experience hand tremors, which can make diagnosis even more complicated.